 Then I decide to go back to the tried and tested naani ke nuskhe type of method.
 Mehendi!
 Now, I know what you're thinking - its colour looks really bad!
 But that's just in your head, you know.

 So I went out and got a few packets.
 My mom helped me soak it then mixed it with egg (don't ask me why, I don't question her when it comes to these things).
 And since she's such an angel, she helped apply it too.
-I was suppose to keep it on for 2 hours. which became 3 because of a conversation with a friend that just wouldn't get over!
+I was supposed to keep it on for 2 hours. which became 3 because of a conversation with a friend that just wouldn't get over!
 Anyway, I finally washed it out and then shampooed.
 Mind you, no conditioner, since mehendi actually acts like a conditioner itself!
 My first observation was…whoa, my hair stinks!
 No, really, it was horrible.
 And the smell was obviously everywhere around me, just lingering there and taunting me.
 I let my hair dry, brushed it patiently (for once) and tada!

 My hair felt SO soft!
 I don't remember the last time it felt like that and it was amazing!
 Of course the grey hair were now a dull orange, but I knew that from my mom's warnings.
 The more times you do the whole process, the darker the colour gets!
 I didn't straighten it, just left it the way it dried and the reactions I got!
 Wow.